vojtikczhraje/Vitality/README.md

 .\Vitality.bat
 ```
 - Use `W, S, A, D, X` and `Numbers` to interact with the program
+- If you would like to configure the settings before running the program [see](#-configure-settings)

 ## ⚙ Configure settings
 ### We have now included new way of configuring settings.